johnsonb-ucar/reStructuredText/README.rst

 Overall Structure of Data Set
 -----------------------------

-These assimilations are organized as follows:
+The assimilation is organized as follows:

 - All of the data sets are on NCAR's HPSS in *hpss:/home/raeder/RAEDER/DAI/POP_force*
   (Note: this will be shortened to **{hpss}** for the remainder of the document).